 Originally from Moscow, Russia, Anna spent two years in Oklahoma as a Fulbright Scholar, where she obtained Master’s degree in Regional and City Planning.
 Her thesis focused on minority communities’ perception of space and inclusion into the planning process.
 She was a Graduate Fellow at the Institute for Quality Communities – a placemaking arm of the University of Oklahoma that trains students and connects citizens, professionals, and civic leaders with knowledge that builds on tradition to reshape towns and cities for the future.

 First trained as an architect, Anna was always passionate about research on built environment.
 Her professional experience includes working on three new cultural centers as a senior associate at the Russian Ministry of Culture.
 She had earlier worked on a multidisciplinary international team at Strelka Institute (a nonprofit and non-governmental organization based in Moscow, Russia) to research the implications of crowdsourced digital information to alleviate transportation problems.

-Master of Regional and City Planning, University of Oklahoma, 2015
+M.A.
+Regional and City Planning, University of Oklahoma, 2015

-Master of Architecture in Reconstruction, Moscow Institute of Architecture, 2011
+M.Arch Reconstruction, Moscow Institute of Architecture, 2011